Home / packaging / supplies / stickers

 Foil and Metallic Packaging Stickers

 Foil and metallic packaging stickers incorporate reflective layers such as aluminum foil or metallic-coated films.
-They enhance logos, seals, or limited-edition markings by increasing visual contrast under retail lighting.
+They enhance logos, seals, or limited-edition markings by increasing visual contrast under retail lighting, which can help premium products stand out on crowded shelves but may require more careful alignment during printing to maintain a clean reflective finish.
 These stickers are often used on cosmetic boxes, specialty food packaging, and gift packaging.

 Holographic Packaging Stickers